dimash-web/Chop-n-shop-database/README.md

 # Chop N' Shop Week 6: API

 We used **FastAPI** and **MongoDB** to create an API for managing a list of grocery items.
-This API allows you to create, view, update, and delete items in a database.
-Each item includes a name, name of the store it's from, price, applicable ingredients, and a calorie count.
+This API allows you to create, view, update, and delete **items** in a database.
+Each item includes a name, its store, price, applicable ingredients, and a calorie count.

-## Setting up and running instructions
+## Setting Up & Running Instructions

 ### 1. Setting up database
 - Clone this repository or download the source code: